There’s nothing quite like a Botswana safari. In fact, The Telegraph even named it ‘the BEST safari in Africa’.

 As I was drifting off to sleep later that evening, I could hear the low rumbling of elephants just beside our tent.
 Just beautiful.

-Cool Things To do: They have game drives departing in both the morning and the evening, as well as a morning bush walk that you can join.
+They have game drives departing in both the morning and the evening, as well as a morning bush walk that you can join.
 They also offer bush braais (bbq’s).
 Other than that, just sit back relax and enjoy the view.

 Time Needed: 1 – 2 Days

-Cool Things To Do: Quad biking, hanging out with meerkats and overnight camping trips into the salt pans.
+Viewing the zebra migration, quad biking, hanging out with meerkats and overnight camping trips into the salt pans.

 Whilst you’re in town, stop by Hilary’s for some hearty, healthy food.
 I had one of the specials – avocado and toasted coconut flakes on garlic bread with salad and homemade lemonade and it was delicious.

-Cool Things To Do: Go on safari into the Okavango Delta and Moremi Game Reserve, take a scenic flight over the Delta, go for a ride in a mokoro (traditional canoe) and go bush camping.
+Go on safari into the Okavango Delta and Moremi Game Reserve, take a scenic flight over the Delta, go for a ride in a mokoro (traditional canoe) and go bush camping.

 Time Needed: 1 – 2 Days (maybe more if you haven’t pre-arranged your safari).